reflectoring/reflectoring.github.io/_posts/2020-07-07-aws-localstack.md

 In `docker-compose.yml`, we set the environment variable `SERVICES` to the name of the services we want to use from our application (`s3` and `dynamodb`).

-To connect to the AWS services, we need to add the dependencies to the AWS SDKs to our `pom.xml`:
+Next, we add the dependencies to our pom.xml.

 ```xml
 <dependency>